 President of Rwanda Paul Kagame (Photo courtesy of Russell Watkins/Department for International Development)

-On the 7th of April, 30,000 Rwandans filled Amahoro Stadium in Kigali, the nation’s capital, to mark the 20th anniversary of the genocide that left an estimated 800,000 people dead.
+On April 7, 30,000 Rwandans filled Amahoro Stadium in Kigali, the nation’s capital, to mark the 20th anniversary of the genocide that left an estimated 800,000 people dead.
 The centrepiece of the day was the world’s most upsetting school play, a re-enactment of what happened in those terrible months complete with a field of dead victims and an educational prologue, in which eight Russian soldiers played the parts of the Belgian colonists who exacerbated divisions between the Hutu majority who turned on the minority Tutsi population and their moderate Hutu fellows.
 These Russian soldiers, called on to be actors for the day, then swapped their pith helmets for blue UN berets and drove away over the dead bodies, fleeing before the cavalry arrived in the form of troops from the Tutsi-led Rwandan Patriotic Front (RPF).

 During the re-enactment, screams and cries filled the stadium and distressed audience members had to be carried out and placed on mattresses in a specially designated room in the basement of the stadium.
 The finale, in which RPF troops, played by present-day Rwandan soldiers, carried the dead victims from the stadium, brought cheers from the crowd.
 The underlying message, though, was rather less joyful.
-The Tutsi-led RPF are still in power and Rwanda’s president, Paul Kagame, was their commander in 1994.
+The Tutsi-led RPF are still in power and Rwanda’s current president, Paul Kagame, was their commander in 1994.
 “We saved you, so don’t forget it,” he was reminding his audience.
-The Rwandan state has consistently discouraged talk about ethnicity but that does not change the fact that a Tutsi-led organisation is ruling a Hutu-dominated country.
+The Rwandan state has consistently discouraged talk about ethnicity but that does not change the fact that a Tutsi-led organization is ruling a Hutu-dominated country.

 Karegeya’s case is a single example of the authoritarianism Kagame has become known for.
-It is because of this and the country’s economic success that Rwanda is often referred to as a “new Singapore”.
+It is because of this and the country’s economic success that Rwanda is often referred to as a “new Singapore.”
 The Rwandan premiere is somewhat similar to Lee Kuan Yew, Singapore’s tyrannical but ruthlessly efficient former prime minister.
 Like a number of Israeli leaders, Kagame has used the memory of genocide to justify stamping out any dissenting voices.
 Don’t like the government?
 You may as well be saying the genocide was a good thing.
 An opinion piece in the Jerusalem Post even compared Kagame and Binyamin Netanyahu.
-Favourably.
+Favorably.

 M23 soldiers in the Congo in 2012.
 Controversially, they were supported by Rwanda before their defeat.
 (Photo by Tim Freccia)